nicholasgonzalez1/Gun_Violence_Analysis/README.md

 -->

 ## About the Project
 My inspiration for performing this analysis stems back to my time during undergrad at the University of Florida.
 I was taking an introductory data analysis course, and as our final project, we had to analyze this specific dataset.
 At the time, I primarily used Excel to perform my analysis.
-Now having a greater understanding of data exploration in Python and R, I decided to revisit the dataset and perform more
+Now having a greater understanding of other languages such as Python and R, I decided to revisit and further explore the dataset.

 ## Built With